Bats are an extremely important part of the Limestone Coast region's ecosystem.

 Within the region there are an amazing 14 different microbat species, and fruit bats are also occasional visitors to the area.
 Microbats are tiny, weighing between 4 and 50 grams!
 They are insectivorous and primarily use echolcation (sonar) to find their prey.
 Generally they go unnoticed as they are quiet visitors, only occasionally seen roosting in outdoor sheds, roof eaves, woodpiles or flying under street lights.

-A number of pressure threaten native bat species including:
+A number of pressures threaten native bat species including:

 - Habitat loss including declining numbers of trees with hollows and raised bark